 Studio photographers will appreciate that the Canon 5DS R (unlike the W300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the W300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 Both the 5DS R and the W300 are recent models that are part of the current product line-up.
 The W300 replaced the earlier Nikon AW130, while the 5DS R does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5DS R Manual (free pdf) or the online Nikon W300 Manual.
+Further information on the features and operation of the 5DS R and W300 can be found, respectively, in the Canon 5DS R Manual (free pdf) or the online Nikon W300 Manual.